signature-ip-ai/inoculator-user-guide/source/downloadjson.rst

 Download JSON
 ===============================================

-This feature allows the user to download the current JSON of topology.
+This feature enables the user to download the current topology as a JSON file.

 .. image:: images/download_json1.png
   :alt: download_json1